How Much Money Do You Need To Start A Business?

 How To Calculate Startup Costs

-If the total seems unaffordably high, look for areas you might be able to cut costs.
-For example, could you operate your business out of your home for the first six months?
-Could you subcontract workers instead of hiring employees?
-Could you use dropshipping to deliver goods to customers directly from the manufacturer, instead of buying inventory upfront?
+If the total seems too high, look for areas where you can cut costs.
+Could you operate out of your home to start?
+Could you subcontract workers instead of hiring permanent employees?
+Could you use dropshipping to deliver goods to customers?

 Once you have a good idea of how much startup capital you might need for your first 6–12 months in business, you can decide how you will finance your venture.